wejs/we-plugin-group/README.md

 # We.js group plugin

-> We.js group plugin, use this plugin to build fóruns or social networks
+We.js group plugin, use this plugin to build fóruns or social networks

+# Looking for maintainer!

 # how to install
 ```
-npm install we-plugin-group --save
+we i we-plugin-group
 ```

-# Requirements

-- we-plugin-flag: `npm install we-plugin-flag --save`

-# API

 ## Links